Music

 Turkish instruments

 Law, a popular instrument among Arabs, came to Turkey in the 18th century., and he was favored by noble women.
 Kanun is flat, trapezoidal in shape, z 72 stringami.
 The Keman is nothing but a European violin, long neck lute drum with eight double strings.
 Arabic, and also Turkish for a long time, the ud is also a lute – the ancestor of all European lutes and guitars, which, so as saz, in appearance it is similar to a balalaika.
 The resonance box has a pear-shaped shape and a short neck (neck) ending in a characteristic 60-degree bend.
-Mostly it counts 11 or 12 strings.
+Mostly it counts 11 the 12 strings.
 Ney is a wooden flute, characteristic of not only Turkish culture, but also Persian and Arab.
 Ma 10 holes and in Turkey can be extracted from it 14 tones.
 It was – and still is – the primary instrument used by the dervishes, who claim, that the sound of ney is similar to the voice of God.
 Kudum is a kind of boiler or drum, once braided, then wooden and ceramic.

 Pop music is the most popular in today's Turkey, which is characterized by eclecticism.
 It is a combination of western rhythms with eastern notes, which gives sometimes interesting, and sometimes an unpleasant effect.
 Most often this kind of music is heard in taxis, dolmuszach and public places and private homes.
 Of course, well-known bands and singers from Western and Turkey are popular, but local stars break records of popularity.
 Rock is played here, rap and broadly understood pop, and what's interesting, Tarkan, known to us, was not so popular in Turkey, as it may seem, because many feel that his music was influenced too much by Western culture.
 In addition to Tarkan, pop music is played, among others, by.
 That's Poker, Mustafa Sandal and the Ayna band, high-flight rock is played by Haluk Levent (nice Arkadas album) and the Athena band (Hersey Yolund's album recommendable), sounding a bit like Goran Bregović.
 Who wants to listen to traditional Kurdish melodies, can find Sivan Perver's records in stores.